 Apart from rolling out major updates and security fixes, Microsoft also rolls out Optional Quality Updates.
 These updates can include bug fixes and driver updates and are only targeted at certain hardware or scenarios.
-When these updates appear, they can be confusing for general consumers if one should install Optional Quality Updates in Windows 10.
-I recently saw this being offered on my PC and was wondering what it is.
+When these updates appear, they can be confusing for general consumers if one should install Optional Quality Updates in Windows 11/10.

 Optional Quality Updates improve the performance and stability of your computer.
 But how do you know if you should install it?